dexie/dexie-website/docs/Transaction/Transaction.md

 Array of object store names that the Transaction can access.
 The list depends on which tables were given to [Dexie.transaction()](/docs/Dexie/Dexie.transaction()) when starting the transaction.
 For upgrade transactions, all object stores will be present in this list.

 #### scopeFunc : Function (optional)
 The callback function passed to db.transaction().
-For Transactions that has been implicitely created (Not created via db.transaction()), this property will not be set.
+For Transactions that has been implicitly created (Not created via db.transaction()), this property will not be set.

 ### Events